 A declaration certificate is not required for other items sold at zero or reduced rates.
 But, the charity should still prove to you that they are eligible to get the relief.

 The following declarations are example items listed on the government website.
 The samples show information that a charity would need to supply to your business:

 Note: Invoices or order forms, for good or services supplied, need to be separate from the written declaration.
 The company is legally required to keep all completed declarations for at least 4 years.

 Zero rates may apply when a business sells the following to a registered charity:

 Certain medical and veterinary equipment may also be zero-rated for VAT businesses if you are selling to:

 Monies used for purchasing this equipment must be from donations or charitable funds.
 The eligibility declaration should state this for clarity.
 Items that are meet these regulations include:

 Note: Another section explains more about the laws and regulations of charities in United Kingdom.
-The GOV.UK website has a list of references and eligible items related to VAT and charity organisations.
+The GOV.UK website also has a list of references and eligible items related to VAT and charity organisations.

 Charging VAT to Charities in the United Kingdom